-The National Committee on Water Engineering (NCWE) plays an important role in promoting engineering excellence and the contribution water engineering makes to the community and in supporting our developing professionals.
-To this end we maintain a series of awards and orations.
+The NCWE plays an important role in promoting engineering excellence and the contribution water engineering makes to the community and in supporting our developing professionals.

 Our award and orations program seeks to identify, recognise and reward outstanding achievement, eminence in the practice of engineering and conspicuous service to the profession.
 The following awards and orations are maintained:

-The NCWE maintains scholarships to encourage students and developing professional water engineers.
-Two scholarships are awarded:
+Two scholarships are awarded to encourage students and developing professional water engineers:

 The NCWE also presents the John Burton Cumec Trophy to the winner of the Hydrological Games at each Hydrology and Water Resources Symposium.